The Orderly Room

 "He was the Orderly Room Clerk and made the space something of a refuge from the horrors around him. so visitors will see the walls lined with sandbag hessian, maps with neat edging, a 'pleasing cover' for his bunk; and see the drawings he did to soothe the trauma of his situation.
 It's gives us a new insight into Charles Wade's character."

-The new room, which opened in August 2016, will remain in this guise until 2018.
+The new room, which opened in August 2016, will remain in this guise until the end of 2018.